 (g) the calculation of a charge or fee is to be performed to the nearest cent;

-(h) any other calculation shall be performed to the accuracy, in terms of a number of decimal places, determined by Western Power in respect of all users;
+(h) any other calculation shall be performed to the accuracy, in terms of a number of decimal places, determined by a corporation in respect of all users;

 (i) if examples of a particular kind of conduct, thing or condition are introduced by the word “including”, then the examples are not to be taken as limiting the interpretation of that kind of conduct, thing or condition;

-(j) a connection is a user’s connection or a connection of a user if it is the subject of a distribution access agreement or a transmission access agreement between the user and Western Power; and
+(j) a connection is a user’s connection or a connection of a user if it is the subject of a distribution access agreement or a transmission access agreement between the user and a corporation; and

 (k) a reference to a half hour is a reference to a 30 minute period ending on the hour or on the half hour and, when identified by a time, means the 30 minute period ending at that time.

+[Regulation 4 amended in Gazette 31 Mar 2006 p.
+1317.]

 5. Electricity distribution network

-(1) In these regulations, “electricity distribution network” has the meaning given to “electricity distribution system” in section 89 of the Act.
+(1) For the purposes of the definition of “electricity distribution system” in section 89(1) of the Act, all parts of the system operated by a corporation for transportation of electricity at nominal voltages of less than 66kV and a nominal frequency of 50Hz are prescribed other than —

+(a) any part of the system that forms part of an exempt connection; and

+(b) any part of the system that is not owned or leased by the corporation.

-(2) Subject to subregulation (3), Western Power must prepare and maintain a geographical depiction of the electricity distribution network.
+(2) Subject to subregulation (3), a corporation must prepare and maintain a geographical depiction of its electricity distribution network.

-(3) For the avoidance of doubt, in these regulations a regional power system is to be taken to be part of the electricity distribution network even though —

-(a) the regional power system may not be physically connected to the electricity transmission network; and

-(b) the regional power system may not be physically connected to another regional power system or the interconnected network.
+(3) A corporation must prepare the initial depiction of the electricity distribution network under subregulation (2) as at 1 April 2006 on or before 1 May 2006.

-(3a) Before making a change to the depiction prepared and maintained under subregulation (2) to the effect that what was identified as a regional power isolated system is to be identified as a part of the interconnected network, Western Power must provide details of the proposed change to users who will be affected by that change and allow a reasonable period of time for those persons to comment on the proposed change.
+(3a) Before making a change to the depiction prepared and maintained under subregulation (2) to the effect that what was identified as a regional power isolated system is to be identified as a part of its interconnected network, the Regional Power Corporation must provide details of the proposed change to users who will be affected by that change and allow a reasonable period of time for those persons to comment on the proposed change.

-(4) Western Power must supply a copy of the depiction of the electricity distribution network prepared and maintained under subregulation (2) to any person which requests a copy of it.
+(4) A corporation must supply a copy of the depiction of the electricity distribution network prepared and maintained under subregulation (2) to any person which requests a copy of it.

-[Regulation 5 amended in Gazette 31 Dec 1998 p.7400.]
+[Regulation 5 amended in Gazette 31 Dec 1998 p.
+7400; 31 Mar 2006 p.
+1306-7 and 1316.]

 6. Reports and forecasts and prescribed fees

-(1) The fee prescribed for the purposes of clause 4 of Schedule 6 to the Act is $10,000.

-(2) If Western Power is satisfied that the cost to Western Power of providing a report and forecast of electricity distribution capacity under clause 4 of Schedule 6 to the Act in response to a request is less than the fee prescribed under subregulation (1), then Western Power will reduce or waive, in whole or in part, the fee in the case of that request.
+[(1), (2) repealed]

 (3) For the purposes of clauses 6 (1) (d) and 6 (3) of Schedule 6 to the Act and these regulations, the prescribed fee is $50.00.

+[Regulation 6 amended in Gazette 31 Mar 2006 p.
+1308.]

 Part 2 — Access

 7. Access procedure